The District One Office is located at 3818 W. Tampa Bay Blvd. Tampa, FL 33607.

-The District One Patrol Division serves Tampa's peninsula, west side, and Davis Islands areas with uniformed officer patrols, ROC squads, and property crimes detectives.
+The District One Patrol Division serves Tampa's peninsula, west side, and Davis Islands areas with uniformed officer patrols, Street Anti-Crime (SAC) squads, and property crimes detectives.
 Some of the points of interest in District One are; Tampa International Airport, Raymond James Stadium, Courtney Campbell Causeway, and Bayshore Boulevard.
 They also work with the Westshore Alliance.
 The uniformed officers are deployed on a four days on, four days off work cycle (see shift cycle calendar) with twelve squads averaging twelve officers per squad.
 The uniformed officers are the highly visible components of the department and are the officers who typically respond to calls for service in Tampa.

 A squad of plainclothes detectives, the District Latent Investigation Squad is assigned to District One for latent investigation of crimes against property, robbery, auto theft, and economic crimes occurring in the area encompassed by the district.
 Part of the squad is also charged with conducting latent investigations on different types of assaults ranging from minor to serious.